New OnePlus 8 release date, price, spec and latest rumours - TheNewsTrace

 When is the OnePlus 8 launched?

-Our greatest guess is the OnePlus 8 will launch in Might 2020.

-Though no official announcement has been made by OnePlus, the corporate often unveils the following technology OnePlus telephone in late Spring or early summer time, with the final two non-T units introduced in mid-Might of 2018 and 2019.
+Though no official announcement has been made by OnePlus, the corporate often unveils the following technology OnePlus cellphone in late Spring or early summer season, with the final two non-T units introduced in mid-Could of 2018 and 2019.

-Subsequently anticipate the OnePlus 8 to be introduced in Might 2020 with transport quickly after.
+Subsequently anticipate the OnePlus 8 to be introduced in Could 2020 with transport quickly after.

 How a lot will the OnePlus 8 price?

-Pricing info isn’t introduced for units till a lot nearer to sale, but when the OnePlus 7 is something to go by, the OnePlus 8 will most likely begin from about $599 and round £549.
+Pricing data is rarely introduced for units till a lot nearer to sale, but when the OnePlus 7 is something to go by, the OnePlus 8 will in all probability begin from about $599 and round £549.

-Nonetheless, a OnePlus 8 Lite can be anticipated to be introduced, a finances model which will go as little as £500.
+Nevertheless, a OnePlus 8 Lite can be anticipated to be introduced, a funds model that will go as little as £500.
 The OnePlus 8 Professional, however, will seemingly retail at £699 like the present OnePlus 7T Professional.

-Can’t look ahead to the OnePlus 8?
-We’ve rounded up among the finest OnePlus offers for January…

 OnePlus 7 – EE